Easiest Fruit Salad takes minutes to toss together. Studded with mini marshmallow, this is a classic Midwestern fruit salad recipe!

 Easiest Fruit Salad also goes by another name – Recital Fruit.
-Not Recital Fruit Salad, mind you – just Recital Fruit.
-The recipe is from my friend’s Mom who used to make the magical, easily transportable concoction of fresh strawberries, bananas, mandarin oranges, and marshmallows for us every year growing up when our dance studio put on its annual spring recital at the Civic Center.
+The recipe is from my friend Laura’s Mom who made the magical concoction of fresh strawberries, bananas, mandarin oranges, and marshmallows for us to devour during rehearsals for our spring dance recital each year growing up.

-They get kind of soft and mousse-like after soaking up the juices of the fruit and melt into the strawberry-banana flavor spiked with mandarin.
-I adore this combo and have yet to meet someone who doesn’t!
+They get soft and mousse-like after soaking up the juices of the fruit and melt into the strawberry-banana flavor spiked with mandarin oranges, I adore this combo and have yet to meet someone who doesn’t!

-Add the strawberries to a large bowl then add 1 can drained mandarin oranges.
-Ultra juicy.
+Add the strawberries to a large bowl then add 1 can drained mandarin oranges packed in water that have been drained.

 In goes 2 sliced large bananas, or 3 small sliced bananas (if making ahead of time, add these just before serving.)